cmattey/VisaCaseStudy/README.md

 An exploration of case studies provided by VISA

 >CASE STUDY 1:<br>
->How would you assess the impact of weather on consumer spend last winter?
+>How would you determine if a specific block in your neighborhood is suitable for a new grocery store??